jakzo/SlzMods/projects/Bonelab/TriggerVisualizer/README.md

 Press the `T` key on the keyboard while the game window is focussed to toggle trigger visualizations.

-Note that this currently doesn't show all triggers, just ones which use the `TriggerLasers` class (eg. the finish of Mine Dive won't display) and only if they use a `BoxCollider`.
+Note that this currently doesn't show all triggers, just ones which use the `TriggerLasers` class (eg. the finish of Mine Dive won't display) and only if they use a `BoxCollider` (which is most of them).

 # Installation